Register-Grant/Challenge-4-Javascript-Quiz/README.md

 2. [GitHub Repository](https://github.com/Register-Grant/Challenge-4-Javascript-Quiz)

 ## Assets
-The following image demonstrates, sort of, the web application's appearance and functionality:
+The following images demonstrate, sort of, the web application's appearance and functionality:

 ![This is what one of the webpages currently looks like.](.assets/images/quiz_start_screenshot.png)
 ![This is what another one of the webpages currently looks like.](.assets/images/question_with_score_progress_and_timer_screenshot.png)